-Other.
-Other noninterest expense totaled \$29.1 million in 2018, \$29.3 million in 2017, and \$32.2 million in 2016.
-For 2018, the \$0.2 million, or 0.7%, decrease primarily reflected lower OREO expense of \$1.6 million, partially offset by higher professional fees of \$1.3 million.
+For 2018, the \$0.2 million, or 0.7%, decrease was primarily attributable to lower OREO expense of \$1.6 million, partially offset by higher professional fees of \$1.3 million.
 A higher level of net gains (higher gains of \$1.2 million and lower losses of \$0.2 million) from the sale of properties drove the reduction in OREO expense.
 During 2018, we sold a banking office in our Tallahassee market which resulted in a \$2.0 million gain.
 The increase in professional fees reflected costs associated with several consulting projects, including both profit enhancements projects and the upgrading of ancillary systems, all of which were essentially complete at the end of the third quarter of 2018.